0C3L0T/vnfnet-thesis/README.md

 "How can we extend previous work on VNF simulators to accommodate future machine learning solutions to the VNF-FGE problem on large scales, improving traffic generation and extensibility?"

 This project will deliver a completely open-source, well documented, highly-scalable and extendable simulation framework that can generate vast volumes of traffic to test VNF resource allocation on massive networks.
 Additionally, a small literature study will be performed to determine which traffic generation schemes will be implemented.
 Since most machine-learning frameworks and libraries are situated in the Python ecosystem, the simulator will be implemented in Python.
-To increase performance, a study will be performed into replacing parts of the simulator with optimized modules written in the Rust programming language.
+To increase performance, a study will be performed into replacing parts of the simulator with optimized modules written in the more performant programming languages.

+- Roughly speaking, the environment should be able to report its state to the implementation and apply the returned embedding policy on-the-fly.

 [⁵]: Extending a simulation frame- work for virtualised networking infrastructures to leverage the potential of machine learning
 [⁶]: On the Optimal Allocation of Virtual Resources in Cloud Computing Networks